-Please take a look at our detailed Curriculum Maps that outline our year group and school themes.
+Please take a look at our Whole School Curriculum Map that outlines our curriculum coverage as a school.

-Please download the following link that explains this in more detail.
-Phase leaders will send interim information regarding the curriculum to parents at the beginning of each term.
+Phase leaders send out Knowledge Organisers that contain information regarding the curriculum at the beginning of each topic.